A version of this content was first published in October 2020.

-Whether it’s Black Friday sales, the run-up to Christmas or the summer season, having extra help during your busy trading periods can help your business stay flexible and meet demand.
+Having extra help during your busy trading periods, such as during the summer season, can help your business stay flexible and meet demand.

-So, if you’re looking to hire temporary employees, we’re here to answer your questions about how to hire temporary staff, from employments contracts to your legal considerations.
+So, if you’re looking to hire temporary employees, experts from FSB Employment Protection answer your frequently asked questions about taking on seasonal staff, from employment contracts to your legal considerations.

 What is a temporary employee?